iree-org/iree/docs/website/docs/guides/deployment-configurations/gpu-vulkan.md

   - Vulkan
 ---

-# Vulkan GPU HAL Driver
+# GPU Deployment using Vulkan

 IREE can accelerate model execution on GPUs via [Vulkan](https://www.khronos.org/vulkan/), a low-overhead graphics and compute